 Every year in Australia, 80 to 100 women die at the hands of their male partners, often after a long, escalating pattern of violence.
-Last year in Queensland, 24 people shockingly lost their lives because of domestic and family violence and yet this goes almost unnoticed.
+Last year in Queensland, 14 people lost their lives as a result of Domestic and Family Violence.
 Unfortunately, this saddest of all forms of violence, is a serious problem in the wider community, in every cultural, socio-economic and faith group in Australia and around the world.
 The right for all people to live free of violence and abuse is a fundamental value of our organisation.
-This is what drives us to carry on doing our work that, for the large part, goes unnoticed in the community.
+This is the driving force that fuels our passion to continue to do our work which for the large part goes unnoticed in the community.

 While you read this report, one of our team will be assisting someone in Queensland who needs help.
 Without a dedicated, professional and highly skilled team of people we couldn't achieve what we do.
-Day in, day out, they perform tasks that many of us simply would not be able to do.

 I would like to thank them for their unwavering commitment, particularly our CEO, Diane Mangan, who continues leading our organisation with passion and energy.
 Diane and the whole team are determined to assist those in the community who reach out for support in their time of crisis.

 Our support extends beyond the practical services we provide.
 We also provide a voice to those who suffer in silence, by raising awareness of their plight at community activities throughout Queensland, such as during domestic and family violence prevention month each year in May.
 During the last year, DVConnect has also been active in raising awareness about domestic and family violence through corporate and other community presentations.
 We are thankful for the continuing support we receive from government agencies, particularly the Department of Communities, for the core funding of our organisation, including the Sexual Assault line.
 As well as being our main funder, the Department is an active partner with DVConnect and we have built a strong working relationship with them over the past decade.
 We also acknowledge Legal Aid for the grant that allows us to provide court assistance to more than 2,000 men every year.
 In addition, thank you to all our very generous corporate and private donors who contribute vital funds and services and volunteer their time.
-In particular, RSPCA Queensland and Queensland Rail for their generous support of our struggle to get families and their pets to safety throughout the State, Intimo Lingerie for their long-term financial support and Queensland Country Women's Association and Greyhound Australia for their work in sourcing, collating and distributing our care packs to families in crisis.
+In particular, RSPCA Queensland and Queensland Rail for their generous support of our struggle to get families and their pets to safety throughout the State, and Queensland Country Women's Association and Greyhound Australia for their work in sourcing, collating and distributing our care packs to families in crisis.
+Thank you also to the very generous and talented group of ladies who staged a 3 night performance of play The Vagina Monologues and contributed almost \$6,000 for our Pets in Crisis.

 I would like to acknowledge the generous work of our Advisory Committee members who provide valuable input to our organisation.
 Finally to my fellow Board members, thank you for your time, commitment and the expertise you bring to our organisation.

-Janet Collier
+Janet Collier Chair.
+DVConnect

-Chair, DVConnect